Evidence of the disorder-independent electron-phonon scattering time in thin NbN films: RESULTS AND DISCUSSION

 To study inelastic relaxation in NbN films as a function of disorder, we measured magnetoresistance by varying magnetic field $B$ in the range from $0$ to $4$\,T at a set of fixed temperatures from $T_c$ to $30$\,K. The NbN films studied represent quasi two-dimensional (2D) system with respect to characteristic length scales, i.e. the thermal coherence length $L_T = \sqrt{\hbar D/k_B T}$ and the superconducting coherence length $\xi_{GL}$ ($d< \xi_{GL}, L_T$).
 The dimensionless change in magnetoconductance at the fixed $T$ can be determined from the measured $R_s(B,T)$ using the following expression:

-\autoref{fig2} shows typical experimental dependencies of $\delta G(B,T)$ for NbN samples.
+\autoref{fig_2} shows typical experimental dependencies of $\delta G(B,T)$ for NbN samples.
 The data, presented for a representative sample (s5), look similar for other samples.

-The change in conductance above $T_c$ induced by magnetic field mainly originates from superconducting fluctuations~\cite{Destraz2017}.
-Applying the fluctuation spectroscopy approach~\cite{Glatz2011,Varlamov2018}, we fitted the experimental data in~\autoref{fig2} with the relative magnetoconductance $\delta G^{SC}=G^{SC}(B,T)-G^{SC}(0,T)$, where $G^{SC}(0,T)$ and $G^{SC}(B,T)$ are the sum of superconducting corrections to conductivity in zero and finite magnetic field (see Eqs.~\eqref{eq:fit_MC_1}-\eqref{eq:fit_MC_2} in Appendix C).
+Applying the fluctuation spectroscopy approach, we fit the experimental data in~\autoref{fig_2} by the relative magnetoconductance $\delta G^{QC}$ (see the Appendix D for details).
+In this approach $\delta G^{QC}$ for superconducting samples reflects the change in conductance originated from superconducting fluctuations and the weak localization.
 Using $T_{c}$ as a fitting parameter, we estimated the anomalous Maki-Thompson term, which contains information about the temperature-dependent electron phase-breaking rate $\tau_{\phi}^{-1}(T)$.
-Note that the choice of $T_c$ in 2D disordered superconducting films is ambiguous due to percolation effects and/or a build-in inhomogeneity of superconducting properties~\cite{Benfatto2009, Caprara2011}, which can lead to the appearance of a "pseudogap mode" in NbN~\cite{Chand2012} together with disorder.
-Nevertheless, in our measurements the choice of $T_c$ barely affects the extracted values of $\tau_{\phi}(T)$ (see Supplemental Material~\cite{ Suppl_Data} for details).
-The best fits of $\delta G(B,T)$ in~\autoref{fig2} are shown with black curves with values of $T_{c}$ varying in under $2$\% in respect to the values determined at $R_s=R_{max}/2$.
+Note that the choice of $T_c$ in 2D disordered superconducting films is ambiguous due to disorder induced spatial inhomogeneity of superconducting properties~\cite{Benfatto2009, Caprara2011,Baturina_2012}.
+Nevertheless, in our measurements the choice of $T_c$ barely affects the extracted values of $\tau_{\phi}(T)$ (see Appendix E for details).
+The best fits of $\delta G(B,T)$ in~\autoref{fig_2} are shown with black curves with values of $T_{c}$ varying in under $2$\% in respect to the values determined at $R_s=R_{max}/2$.
 It is important to note that the phase-breaking length $L_{\phi}=\sqrt{D\tau_{\phi}}$ is larger than the film thickness $d$ in a considered temperature range.
 This fact supports validity of using 2D expressions for NbN films under study.
+The values of $\tau_{\phi}(T)$, obtained for the most disordered and non-superconducting sample (s7), are extracted by taking into account only the weak localization term (see Eq.~\ref{eq:fit_MC_1} in the Appendix D).